aiken-lang/aiken/book/src/comparisons.md

 ### plu-ts

 plu-ts is **not** a new language.
 You can consider it an embedded DSL for creating smart contracts with Typescript.
 Because of this it's a bit closer to Plutarch conceptually than Aiken or Helios.

+It implements it's own type system and at compile time (js runtime) checks the types to be correct.

+### Scalus

+A Scala implementation of Plutus.

+Scalus is a set of libraries to work with Cardano Untyped Plutus Core that works on both JVM and JavaScript.
+This includes:

+- Untyped Plutus Core (UPLC) data types and functions
+- Flat, CBOR, JSON serialization
+- CEK UPLC evaluation machine including execution cost calculation
+- UPLC parser and pretty printer
+- Type safe UPLC expression builder, think of Plutarch
+- Macros to generate UPLC code from Scala code, think of PlutusTx but simpler

 ## Which should you use?